tc39/tc39.github.io/README.md

 ## Discussion

 We use Matrix to communicate.
-See https://github.com/tc39/how-we-work/blob/master/matrix-guide.md for more details and join us at #tc39-website.
+See [the Matrix guide](https://github.com/tc39/how-we-work/blob/main/matrix-guide.md) for more details and join us at [#tc39-website](https://matrix.to/#/#tc39-website:matrix.org).

-## Monthly planning call

-The monthly planning call is currently cancelled, as all of our work is taking place asynchronously.
-In case we want to start the calls again:

-We have planning meetings every month, on the _last Tuesday at 10:00 AM CEST_.
-If you would like to join, come say hi at the IRC channel!
-The meeting is held on Google Hangouts [here](https://hangouts.google.com/call/lxrlUjS_VlOcuRU6BsFBAAEI).

 ## Site Deployment